Ashishsahu26/Vendor-Performance-Analysis/README.md

-Vendor Performance Analysis
-This project is a comprehensive data analysis of vendor sales and purchase data to evaluate vendor performance and provide key business insights.
-The analysis identifies top-performing vendors, uncovers trends in profitability and inventory management, and offers actionable recommendations to optimize procurement strategy.

-Project Objective :

-   The main goal of this project is to:

-   Connect to a database and extract raw transactional data.

-   Clean and preprocess the data for analysis.

-   Engineer key business metrics to assess vendor performance.

-   Visualize data to identify patterns, trends, and anomalies.

-Database Connection:

-  The analysis begins by establishing a connection to a MySQL database to securely retrieve raw data, demonstrating practical experience with database management and retrieval.

-Data Preprocessing:

-The notebook includes robust steps for handling missing values, correcting data types, and ensuring data consistency, which are crucial for reliable analysis.

-Business Metrics & Insights

-Profitability Analysis: GrossProfit was calculated to shift focus from mere sales volume to actual profitability, revealing that some high-volume vendors were not the most profitable.

-Data Visualization

-   Exploratory Data Analysis (EDA): The project uses matplotlib and seaborn to create compelling visualizations, including:

-   Histograms: To understand the distribution of key variables like TotalSalesDollars and GrossProfit.

-   Bar Plots & Scatter Plots: To compare vendor performance and uncover relationships between different metrics.

-   Summary Tables: To rank vendors based on their performance for quick reference.

-Technologies & Libraries

-   Python: The core programming language used for the analysis.

-   Pandas: Essential for data manipulation and analysis.

-   Numpy: Used for numerical operations.

-   Matplotlib & Seaborn: For creating professional-grade data visualizations.

-   SQLAlchemy: To establish a robust connection to the MySQL database.

-MySQL Connector: For interaction with the MySQL database.
+# 📊 Vendor Performance Analysis

+## 🚀 Project Overview
+**Vendor Performance Analysis** is a comprehensive data analytics project focused on evaluating vendor efficiency using sales and purchase data.
+The project goes beyond surface-level sales figures to uncover deeper insights into **profitability, inventory behavior, and vendor contribution**, helping businesses make smarter procurement and sourcing decisions.

+---

+## 🎯 Project Objectives
+The key objectives of this project are to:

+- Establish a secure connection to a **MySQL database** and extract raw transactional data
+- Perform **data cleaning and preprocessing** to ensure high-quality analysis
+- Engineer **business-critical performance metrics** for vendors
+- Conduct **exploratory data analysis (EDA)** to identify trends, patterns, and anomalies
+- Generate **actionable insights** to optimize vendor selection and procurement strategy

+---

+## 🗄️ Database Connection
+The analysis begins with connecting to a **MySQL database** using SQLAlchemy and MySQL Connector.
+This demonstrates hands-on experience in real-world data retrieval, database interaction, and secure data handling.

+---

+## 🧹 Data Preprocessing
+To ensure accuracy and reliability, the dataset undergoes thorough preprocessing, including:

+- Handling missing and inconsistent values
+- Correcting data types for numerical and categorical fields
+- Ensuring data integrity and consistency across transactions

+These steps lay a strong foundation for meaningful analysis.

+---

+## 📈 Business Metrics & Key Insights

+### 🔹 Profitability Analysis
+- A new metric, **GrossProfit**, was engineered to shift the focus from sales volume to actual profitability
+- The analysis revealed that **high sales volume does not always translate to high profit**, highlighting underperforming vendors hidden behind large revenues

+### 🔹 Vendor Performance Evaluation
+- Vendors were ranked using summary tables for quick comparison
+- Performance discrepancies across sales, profit, and inventory behavior were identified

+---

+## 📊 Data Visualization & EDA
+The project leverages powerful visualizations to communicate insights effectively:

+- **Histograms** – To analyze distributions of key variables such as `TotalSalesDollars` and `GrossProfit`
+- **Bar Charts & Scatter Plots** – To compare vendor performance and study relationships between metrics
+- **Summary Tables** – For ranking and benchmarking vendors at a glance

+These visual tools help uncover trends, outliers, and business-critical patterns.

+---

+## 🛠️ Technologies & Libraries Used
+- **Python** – Core programming language
+- **Pandas** – Data manipulation and analysis
+- **NumPy** – Numerical computations
+- **Matplotlib & Seaborn** – Professional-grade data visualization
+- **SQLAlchemy** – Database connection and ORM support
+- **MySQL Connector** – Direct interaction with MySQL database

+---

+## 💡 Key Takeaway
+This project demonstrates how **data-driven vendor evaluation** can uncover hidden inefficiencies and support better procurement decisions.
+By focusing on profitability rather than just sales, businesses can build stronger, more cost-effective vendor relationships.

+---

+📌 *Ideal for showcasing skills in data analysis, SQL integration, business metrics engineering, and visualization.*